 Hsu is a native Washingtonian and currently lives in Maryland with his wife of 16 years and their four children.
 In his spare time, Hsu enjoys martial arts (a lifelong passion), coaching and mentoring youth in sports and entrepreneurship, and purchasing commercial properties.

-Previously, Ripley co-founded and was the principal owner of BGR The Burger Joint, an upscale, fast casual gourmet burger restaurant concept which he sold in March 2015.
-He also was a founding stockholder of Youth Services International and served as its President and COO as well as its CFO.
-Additionally, he has served as President and CEO of Precision Auto Care, a worldwide franchiser of automotive service centers, as well as Corporate Controller and VP Retail Operations for Jiffy Lube, the leading franchiser of quick lube centers in America.
+Previously, Ripley co-founded and was the principal owner of BGR The Burger Joint, an upscale, fast casual gourmet burger restaurant concept, which he sold in 2015.
+He also was a founding stockholder of Youth Services International and served as its President and COO, as well as its CFO.
+Additionally, he has served as President and CEO of Precision Auto Care, a worldwide franchiser of automotive service centers, and was an executive with Jiffy Lube, the leading franchiser of quick lube centers in America.
 Ripley was intimately involved with the IPOs for each of these last three companies.
 He began his career with Ernst & Young, CPAs in Baltimore, MD.

 Ripley is a summa cum laude graduate of the University of Baltimore and a licensed CPA.
-He is a member of both Young Presidents’ Organization (YPO) and Chief Executives Organization (CEO), and he serves on the University of Baltimore President’s Advisory Council.
+He is a member of both CEO (Chief Executives Organization) and YPO (Young Presidents’ Organization), serves on the University of Baltimore President’s Advisory Council, and is a partner in Sageworth, a shared family office that serves its members and clients globally.
+He has been married to his wife Barbara for 41 years; they live in Northern Virginia and have five children and eight grandchildren.

 Dr. Robert Samit founded MyEyeDr. in 2001.
 MyEyeDr. delivers the highest quality vision care to more than 200,000 patients annually.
 Since its founding, the company has amassed a 14% share of the local vision care market.